das16k/page-images/README.md

 # page-images
-High quality images of each page of the Egyptian Gazette in 1905
+High quality images of each page of the Egyptian Gazette in 1905.
+Divided into quarterly folders.